Learning Enables Exponential-to-Polynomial Sampling Overhead Scaling in Quantum Divide-and-Conquer for Tree-Structured Circuits: Learning Heisenberg-evolved observables under unknown quantum channels

 \section{Learning Heisenberg-evolved observables under unknown quantum channels}

-In the previous section, Theorems~\ref{thm:zero_cost_timelike_cut_with_an_approximated_unitary} and \ref{thm:zero_cost_proccessing} established that, given an accurate estimate of $O_{\Phi}$, one can construct either a well-approximated rescaling-free wire cut $\mathcal{M}_{\rm apr}$ or a post-processing function $\mathcal{C}_{\rm apr}$, which maintains a unity or near-unity rescaling factor.
-These constructions fundamentally rely on the knowledge of the effective observable $O_{\Phi}$, which corresponds to the Heisenberg-evolved version of the measurement operator $O$ under the unknown quantum channel $\Phi$.
-However, in many practical scenarios, a classical description of $\Phi$ is not available.

-To bridge the gap, we develop a practical learning framework for estimating such unknown effective observables $O_{\Phi}$ directly from experimental data, with controllable accuracy guarantees.
-In what follows, we formalize the problem setup in Sec.~\ref{sec:main_problem_setup}, introduce concrete learning protocols in Sec.~\ref{sec:main_leaerning_protocol}, and provide performance guarantees and operator-norm accuracy in Sec.~\ref{sec:main_performance_guarantee}.
+In the previous section, Theorems~\ref{thm:zero_cost_timelike_cut_with_an_approximated_unitary} and~\ref{thm:zero_cost_proccessing} established that, given an accurate estimate of $O_\Phi$, one can construct either an approximately rescaling-free wire cut $\mathcal{M}_{\rm apr}$ or a post-processing function $\mathcal{C}_{\rm apr}$ with a unit or near-unit rescaling factor.
+These constructions fundamentally rely on the knowledge of the effective observable $O_{\Phi}$, which corresponds to the Heisenberg-evolved version of the observable $O$ under the unknown quantum channel $\Phi$.
+In general, however, the channel $\Phi$ is available only through local quantum experiments, and a full classical description of $\Phi$ is not assumed.
+In this section, we develop randomized learning protocols for estimating $O_{\Phi}$ directly from input-output experiments on the unknown channel.
+The goal is not to learn the full channel $\Phi$, but to learn the single effective observable needed to construct the observable-adaptive cut.
+We formulate this learning task in Sec.~\ref{sec:main_problem_setup}, introduce three concrete learning protocols in Sec.~\ref{sec:main_leaerning_protocol}, and provide finite-sample operator-norm guarantees in Sec.~\ref{sec:main_performance_guarantee}.